serverlessworkflow/vscode-extension/README.md

 - Prompting correct attribute names as you type.
 - Displaying of mismatched types or missing required properties
 - Allows use of Ctrl+Space to show available properties
-- Code completion even for enum types
+- Code completion for enum types

 Note that to enable the YAML code completion support, you must install the [VSCode YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) first.